LEARNING 3D MECHANICAL CAD

 In this part there was no need to use the sweep or loft function.
 They are rarely used so they may take a new learning curve each time you need to use them.
 Now, I know there are a few of you that have designs that require extensive use of these functions.
 But most rarely use them.
 I would do any sample drawings or AID's that required the these functions last.
 Of course, there is nothing wrong with getting proficient with any of the standard or unique functions many of the 3D CAD systems offer.

 Most of you that are familiar with the Pro/e paradigm could easily get up to speed with ZW3D in a few hours of play.
 Most 3D CAD systems are priced out of the range of most of us.
-But you can have a fully professional system at an eighth of the price of SW or any of the other Mid-range 3D CAD system.
+But you can have a fully professional system at a third of the price of SW or any of the other Mid-range 3D CAD system.
+ZW3D has some very flexible rental rates that make it easy to get into professional 3D MCAD starting at a 6 month rental of $450.00